Search...

 Step 4: Create a direct debit deposit

-After ensuring that you have sufficient limit for the direct debit and that the Linked Account has sufficient balance, use Create a deposit via Direct Debit API to receive funds into your Wallet.
-If the deposit amount exceeds the remaining direct debit limit or Faster Direct Debit limit, the request will return a 400 error with the code INSUFFICIENT_DD_LIMIT or INSUFFICIENT_FASTER_DD_LIMIT.
+After ensuring that you have sufficient limits for the direct debit and that the Linked Account has sufficient balance, use Create a deposit via Direct Debit API to receive funds into your Wallet.
+If the deposit amount exceeds the remaining Direct Debit limit or Faster Direct Debit limit, the request will return a 400 error with the code INSUFFICIENT_DD_LIMIT or INSUFFICIENT_FASTER_DD_LIMIT.

 Provide the following parameters in your request: